saqanj/Frigg/README.md

-FRIGG: Moderation Model for Distinguishing "Art" from "CP" (Child Pornography) on Generative Art Platforms FRIGG is a moderation model meticulously crafted to discern between "Art" and "CP" (Child Pornography) within the realm of Generative Art platforms.
-Named after 'Frigg', the Norse Goddess known for safeguarding children, this model aims to uphold the sanctity and safety of artistic spaces.
+- FRIGG: Moderation Model for Distinguishing "Art" from "CP" (Child Pornography) on Generative Art Platforms

-The current model size exceeds GitHub's capacity for storage, but a model of similar capability can be generated utilizing the provided source training code.
-All pertinent training details, including JSON files encompassing regularization techniques, epochs, and more, are included for reference.
+- ABOUT: Inspired by OpenAI's Moderation API, DreamUp.AI wanted to try and replicate it in their own platform.
+The reason being is that it would allow for the creation of more detailed art by creating more specific moderation categories like "CP", "Gore", etc. as opposed to filtering anything remotely explicit which is what their current moderation model did.
+Although this model did not achieve that, it layed the ground work for future categories.
+So then, search queries involving even slightly explicit vocabulary would not be flagged, while omitting illegal requests.
+This is currently not being used due to it not having been fully complete, but is still incredibly powerful at categorizing between the two.
+Completed in a 2 man team including myself and served as a disgusting but impactful introduction to the complexities of Deep Learning & Natural Language Processing in my first college summer.

-Contents:
+- HOW TO ACCESS: Please reach out to me if you would like access to the dataset, model, and training source code.
+I unfortunately cannot post the model due to its size being too large to hold on Github, and the dataset and source code are incredibly explicit.
+All that the github contains is related training and evaluation documentation.
-Source Training Code: Enables the generation of a comparable model Training Information: Comprehensive details on training methodologies, techniques, and parameters JSON Files: Containing crucial data for replication and understanding of the model's configuration For any inquiries, assistance, or collaborations related to FRIGG, please feel free to contact me.
+  - EMAIL: saqlainanjum13@gmail.com